A digital-archival exploration · Generative Anthropology

 The bit, as the archive caught it

-"#roamcult completely out of control.
+"It's true. #roamcult completely out of control.
 Bunch of lawless heretics."
-Dissent gets framed as a "1517 religious schism."

-A believer announcing a move "to a compound in southern Utah run by a note-taking app."
+"Recently decided to move to a compound in southern Utah run by a note-taking app #roamcult"

 The turn